Monstrous Humanoids are beings that look (somewhat) human, but definitely aren't

 Anime and Manga

 - Sosuke Aizen, post merging with the Hogyoku.
-He undergoes four One-Winged Angel transformations, each more monstrous than the last, culminating as a Hollow-like monster with three Milky White Eyes, six wings with Hollow masks and eyes with horizontally slitted pupils, three huge holes in his body, facial skin splitting apart to reveal a black skull, and his right hand completely fused to his Zanpakuto.
+He undergoes four One-Winged Angel transformations, each more monstrous than the last, culminating as a Hollow-like monster with three Milky White Eyes, six wings with Hollow masks and eyes with horizontally slitted pupils, three huge holes in his body, his facial skin splitting apart to reveal a black skull, and his right hand completely fused to his Zanpakuto.

 - Vasto Lorde-class Menos and Arrancar qualify; the former being immensely powerful Hollows that have assumed a humanoid form after devouring thousands, if not millions, of other Hollows; and the latter being Hollows that have broken their White Mask of Doom to attain a humanoid form and Soul Reaper-like powers.